-How to commission a portrait drawing?
+How do I commission a portrait drawing?

 Photograph.